mikavilpas/plover-finnish/design-doc/keyboard-layout.md

 This is based on the idea that:

 * `A` and `Ä` both never occur in the same word
-* in case of a conflict, the more common word is chosen
+* in case of a stroke conflict, the more common word is chosen
 * if a common word is not found, use the AOU variant if it exists
 * if one doesn't exist, use the ÄÖY variant
 * in case the wrong word was guessed, the writer can change the vowel group to